Becksteinlab/imdclient/docs/source/protocol_v3.rst

 ^^^^^^^^

-Sent from the simulation engine to the receiver each IMD frame if energies were previously specified for this session in :ref:`session-info`.
+Sent from the simulation engine to the receiver each IMD frame if energies were previously specified for this session in the :ref:`session-info`.

 .. note::
   While the integration step is included in this